dattalab/keypoint-moseq/docs/source/install.rst

 .. note::

    For installation on Windows 11, you must use Windows Subsystem for Linux.
+CUDA and cuDNN should be installed system-wide (i.e. through the usual Windows OS).